 US health secretary tests positive for COVID on Germany trip

-Another member of President Joe Biden’s Cabinet has tested positive for COVID-19
+President Joe Biden’s top health official has tested positive for COVID-19, the latest member of his Cabinet to be infected with the virus

-BERLIN -- Another member of President Joe Biden’s Cabinet has tested positive for COVID-19.
+President Joe Biden’s top health official tested positive for COVID-19 on Wednesday, the latest member of his Cabinet to be infected with the virus.

-U.S. Health Secretary Xavier Becerra tested positive for the virus on Wednesday while visiting Berlin, a spokeswoman for the Department of Health and Human Services said.
-Becerra is fully vaccinated and was experiencing mild symptoms.
+U.S. Health Secretary Xavier Becerra tested positive while visiting Berlin, a spokeswoman for the Department of Health and Human Services said.
+Becerra, who is fully vaccinated and boosted, was experiencing mild symptoms.

-HHS spokeswoman Sarah Lovenheim said he will continue to work in isolation.
+HHS spokeswoman Sarah Lovenheim said he will continue to work in isolation in Berlin.

 Becerra was last at the White House last Thursday.
 He is not considered a close contact of Biden.